 One Snapchat filter is drawing strong criticism because of its relationship to these accidents.
 The speed filters allow users to video themselves in motion, and display a real time speedometer—showing how fast the person filming the video—or “snap” as they are called—is going.
 The Tampa crash last week showed a high speed of 115.6 mph.

-This Isn’t the First Time
+This Isn’t the First Car Crash Caused By The App

 This filter first grabbed our attention earlier this year when CBS reported about an 18-year-old driver who reportedly used the Snapchat speed filter to boast about driving in excess of 100 mph at the time of a crash, which resulted in a victim suffering severe traumatic brain injury.
 The driver, now 19, was arrested in the state of Georgia for causing serious injury by vehicle, according to CNN.